Nozzexx/Astacus/README.md

 Astacus is a cutting-edge hexapod robot that brings together advanced robotics, artificial intelligence, and multi-gait mobility.
 Designed for both practical applications and fun, Astacus offers a unique blend of custom features, autonomous behaviors, and versatile control modes.

 **⚠️ Note:** *Project Astacus is still a work in progress.
-Not all features are fully implemented yet, but we are actively developing and expanding its capabilities.*
+Not all features are fully implemented yet, but I are actively developing and expanding its capabilities.*

 ## 🚀 Features
 ### 🦾 **Hexapod Design**